El-Dan04/Palmoria-HR-Analytics-Power-BI-/README.md

 - Objective: Use data to uncover key gender-related issues and recommend actions
 - Tool Used: Microsoft Power BI
 - Data Source: Digital Skill Africa (The Incubator Hub)

+## Folder Structure

+## Key KPIs & DAX Metrics
+All important KPIs and measures are listed in:

+Documentation/KPI_and_DAX_List.md

+## Dashboard Screenshots